mhart/react-server-example/README.md

     res.setHeader('Content-Type', 'text/javascript')

-    // Here we invoke browserify to package up our component and our
+    // Here we invoke browserify to package up our component.
-    // initialisation code.
     // DON'T do it on the fly like this in production - it's very costly -
     // either compile the bundle ahead of time, or use some smarter middleware
     // (eg browserify-middleware).